goki/general/docs/principles.md

 # Principles

-This page contains a list of fundamental principles that GoKi is built on.
+This page contains a list of fundamental principles that Goki is built on.
 There are occasional exceptions to these principles, but they should be followed almost all of the time, and there must be a very clear reason for not following them.
 This page is based on [discussion #1](https://github.com/goki/general/discussions/1), and modifications, additions, and deletions can be proposed there.

 # Code is always the best solution